skule/bylaws/bylaw-3.md

 ## Valedictorian Election Period
 1. The Nomination Period for the Valedictorian shall commence at 9:00am on the nearest Monday before February 1st and shall close at 5:00pm on the Friday of the same week.
+   1. The Hi-Skule™ Director shall also be elected during the Valedictorian Election Period, as if deferred from the Winter Election Period as described in section 5.1.1.a.
 1. A Member, who must be in their Final Year, shall be considered nominated upon submitting a completed Nomination Package to the Engineering Society Office, no later than the close of the Nomination Period, which shall include:
    1. The Member's name, student number, contact information, and signature
 1. Potential candidates must submit a voter’s statement in accordance with section 8.0.7, through a means specified by the Nomination Package, which is due at the close of the Nomination Period; and